-- appreciate the philosophical contributions of India to the world - analyse the basic principles of various schools of philosophy. - find out the inter-relationship between philosophy and education. - evaluate the need and the basic principles of sociology. - comprehend the trends in social changes and their impact on education. - elaborate education is in the sociological perspectives. - critically evaluate the practices of paedocentric and activity centered education - apply the principles of effective management of the schools.
+- appreciate the philosophical contributions of India to the world - analyse the basic principles of various schools of philosophy. - find out the inter-relationship between philosophy and education. - evaluate the need and the basic principles of sociology. - comprehend the trends in social changes and their impact on education. - elaborate education is in the sociological perspectives. - critically evaluate the practices of paedocentric and activity centered education - understand the foundations of curriculum construction - apply the principles of effective management of the schools.